CateDunn/WeatherDashboard/README.md

 WHEN I view current weather conditions for that city THEN I am presented with the
     - set up API call - yes
-    - determine the attributes of the response needed & location city name - "name" the date an icon representation of weather conditions - "icon" the temperature - "temp" (convert to Farenheit) the humidity - "humidity" the wind speed - "wind" . "speed" the UV index
+    - determine the attributes of the response needed & location city name - "name" the date - added using moment JS an icon representation of weather conditions - "icon" the temperature - "temp" (convert to Farenheit) the humidity - "humidity" the wind speed - "wind" . "speed" the UV index - separate API
      -display them in html - yes
-        -still missing date/UV index
+        -still missing UV index

 WHEN I view the UV index
 THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe